dmitriano/Awl/README.md

 Feel free to use it or fork it, but keep in mind that version compatibility is not guaranteed and there is no warranty of any kind.

-Theoretically, the master branch should compile and work with C++20.
+Theoretically, the master branch should compile and work with C++20 and there is also cpp17 branch that compiles with C++17.

 Compiling on Windows with CMake and MSVC 2019: